netxms/netxms-doc/admin/installation.rst

 Using netxms-release package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Install netxms-release_1.1_all.deb package that contain description of NetXMS
+Install netxms-release_1.1_all.deb package that contain description of |product_name|
 repository (this package support all Debian and Ubuntu systems):

 :command:`$ wget http://packages.netxms.org/netxms-release_1.1_all.deb`